micha-p/sqldump/README.md

 #### Login-attack via credentials

 Establishing connections to databases is done by the standard library-functions.
-The trusted code has to prevent additional commands appended to manipulated credentials.
+The credentials taken from a simple html-form are directly submitted to the library without any further processing.
+It has to be trusted to their code.

 # License